mkwok47/quant_portfolio/README.md

 # Quant Portfolio
-Some reflections, code, and findings generated from my algorithmic trading activities.
+Snippets of reflections, code, and findings generated from 2000+ hours of algorithmic trading activities.

 1. My Approach:
     1. **overview.txt**